Der Deutsche Photo Album - Also features the Bremen, Milwaukee, and Oceana. May 6th, 1937 Photos: 34.

 Random photos of German ships during World War 2:

-#1-3: The wreck of the French liner Champlain in 1940 after striking a mine. #4-5: The camouflaged SS Bremen. #6-8: The liner SS Hamburg in Danzig. #9-11: The liner Monte Rosa during the war. #12: Either the Deutschland, New York, or Hamburg.
-Right: The Bremen in her camouflage paint scheme.
+#1-3: The wreck of the French liner Champlain in 1940 after striking a mine. #4-5: The camouflaged SS Bremen.
+(No longer part of the collection). #6-8: The liner SS Hamburg in Danzig. #9-11: The liner Monte Rosa during the war. #12: Either the Deutschland, New York, or Hamburg.

 Cap Arcona Tissue Paper Deck Plans